fronteers/website/docs/how-to-add-content.md

 - *summary*: Add a manual (short) summary for the members
 - *freelancer*: A boolean value.
 Determines if this member is added to the collection 'freelancers'.
 - *specialties*: Is just a string, not an array of items.

+## Pre-configuration of pages' frontmatter

+<span id="pre-configuration-of-pages">&nbsp;</span>

+In some folders, like `src/nl/jobs/` you'll find a `.JSON` file.
+This file contains the defaults for the pages (whether they have the `.liquid` or `.md` extensions) in the same folder, and those in the subfolders.